MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-automatic-failover-problems.md

 ## Symptoms if an automatic failover is unsuccessful

 If an automatic failover event isn't successful, the secondary replica doesn't successfully transition to the primary role.
-Therefore, the availability replica will report that this replica is in a **Resolving** state.
+Therefore, the availability replica will report that this replica is in a `RESOLVING` state.
 Additionally, the availability databases report that they are in a **Not Synchronizing** state, and applications can't access these databases.

-For example, in the following image, SQL Server Management Studio reports that the secondary replica is in a **Resolving** state because the automatic failover process could not to transition the secondary replica into the primary role.
+For example, in the following image, SQL Server Management Studio reports that the secondary replica is in a `RESOLVING` state because the automatic failover process couldn't transition the secondary replica into the primary role.

 :::image type="content" source="media/troubleshooting-automatic-failover-problems/availability-replicas.png" alt-text="Screenshot of the availability replicas in SQL Server Management Studio.":::